Active Uniformed Service/Discharged or Released from Active Uniformed Service for whom Oklahoma is the Home of Record

-A member of the U.S. Uniformed Services (Army, Navy, Air Force, Marine Corps, Coast Guard, National Oceanic and Atmospheric Administration, and Public Health Service) who provides evidence that he or she is full-time active duty stationed in Oklahoma is immediately eligible for in-state status without meeting other domiciliary requirements listed in the policy.
+A member of the U.S. Uniformed Services (Army, Navy, Air Force, Marine Corps, Coast Guard, National Oceanic and Atmospheric Administration, and Public Health Service) who provides evidence that he or she is full-time active duty stationed in Oklahoma is immediately eligible for in-state status for tuition purposes without meeting other domiciliary requirements listed in the policy.
 Eligibility extends to the members' spouse and dependent children.

 Further, when a member of the U.S. Armed Forces is transferred out-of-state, the member (along with his or her spouse and dependent children) is eligible to retain his or her in-state classification as long as he or she remains continuously enrolled.
 “Full-Time Active Duty” for the purposes of this policy, are members of the uniformed services who are on active duty for a period of more than 30 days (means active duty under a call or order that does not specify a period of 30 days or less).
 Personnel and their spouse and dependent children may be classified upon admission as in-state as long as they are continuously enrolled.
 Uniformed Services does not include full-time National Guard duty.